MPL 40x10x5 / N38 - neodymium magnet

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Health risk to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-Additionally, miniscule components of these products have the potential to hinder the diagnostic process when they are in the body.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
+Additionally, small elements of these products are able to complicate diagnosis after entering the body.

 Be Cautious with Neodymium Magnets